Mourning losses and unsure of what’s to come, Seattle area watches warily as coronavirus spreads

 “We need to try to remind ourselves of the realistic side of things and don’t let the fear take over,” she said.

-Seattle Times staff reporters Nina Shapiro, Mary Hudetz, Paige Cornwell, Ryan Blethen, Patrick Malone and Asia Fields contributed to this report.
+Seattle Times staff reporters Ryan Blethen, Patrick Malone and Asia Fields contributed to this report.